top of page

 "We are each our own devil, and we make this world our hell." - Oscar Wilde

+One way we can dodge personal responsibility is by holding an inaccurate view of ourselves.
+One part attracted to a narcissistic sense of ourselves.
+Seducing ourselves into believing we are more important than other people.
+So exempt from taking all our responsibility (Ripley & Ward, 2023.)
 Another part may believe we are fundamentally worse than anyone else.
 So whilst some people say ‘if you [take the personal responsibility to] speak your truth, your tribe will be those who hang around.’
-This part of may say ‘what if I speak my truth and no one hangs around?’
+This part of you may say ‘what if I speak my truth and no one hangs around?’
 So we can avoid doing so.
 As if our actual selves were unsuited to take personal responsibility.
 We can also dodge personal responsibility by procrastinating.

 Fairness vs loyalty

-As adults we must consciously decide which action is most responsible for us.
+Fairness and loyalty are both well established moral values.
+Which of these values we give priority leads to different conclusions about personal responsibility.
+As adults we must consciously decide which action is most responsible.
 Guided by both our moral code and emotions.
-Whilst also accepting that our actions may be viewed by other people as either a betrayal.
+Accepting that our actions may be viewed as betrayal.
 In fact, sometimes, betrayal is necessary for things to change.
-Perhaps deciding between loyalty and fairness is actually a choice of who we betray.
+So deciding whether to be loyal or fair, is actually a choice of who we betray.

 'Betrayal is a terrible thing, but without betrayal there can be no development....In betraying someone (or something) one is protecting someone (or something) else.
 And that someone or something else may be – in fact is likely to be – of real value' (Phillips, 2012.)